curl/everything-curl/sourcecode-reportvuln.md

 ### curl-security@haxx.se

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
-It really isn't formal.
+It really is not formal.
 We basically only require that you have a long-term presence in the curl project and you have shown an understanding for the project and its way of working.
 You must have been around for a good while and you should have no